 Coupled with the explosion in BYOD (bring your own device) and hybrid cloud environments bringing added threat opportunities, trusting antivirus tools or firewalls is simply not enough to secure the connected infrastructure and systems in today’s world of cyber attacks and data breaches.

-A Network Access Control (NAC) solution gives optimum visibility and control to organisations.
+A Network Access Control (NAC) solution, such as that from Fortinet, gives optimum visibility and control to organisations.
 It stores the organisation’s access policies and applies them to every access request that is submitted.

 Therefore it can be configured to enforce a zero trust security policy, to deny access to users or devices and place them in quarantine, not only protecting the network but also ensuring regulatory compliance.